 Buick Regal Performance

-- "The GS is, unsurprisingly, our choice of the Regal lineup, not in small part due to the attention Buick slathered on it to produce a truly buttoned-down, engaging ride.
-In all-wheel-drive guise, the car is genuinely fun to toss around some cones, with torque steer nearly erased and body motions, if far from sports-car-like, at least decently controlled." -- AutoWeek
+- "The GS is, unsurprisingly, our choice of the Regal lineup, not in small part due to the attention Buick slathered on it to produce a truly buttoned-down, engaging ride." -- AutoWeek (2014)

 Acceleration and Power

-The 2014 Buick Regal features a turbocharged 2.0-liter four-cylinder engine that generates 259 horsepower.
-An optional mild-hybrid eAssist powertrain includes a 2.4-liter four-cylinder engine and a small electric motor that combine to make 182 horsepower.
-All Regals come standard with a six-speed automatic transmission.
+The 2015 Buick Regal comes with a turbocharged 2.0-liter four-cylinder engine that produces 259 horsepower.
+A mild-hybrid eAssist powertrain is available, which includes a 2.4-liter four-cylinder engine and a small electric motor that combine to make 182 horsepower.
+All Regal models come standard with a six-speed automatic transmission.
 A six-speed manual is optional on front-wheel drive GS models.
-The 2014 Buick Regal gets an EPA-estimated 21/30 mpg city/highway, which is decent for the class, and the eAssist gets 25/36 mpg city/highway, which is very good for the class.
+According to the EPA, the 2015 Buick Regal gets 21/30 mpg city/highway, which is low for the class.
+The Regal eAssist gets 25/36 mpg city/highway, which is very good for an upscale midsize car.

 - "The 2.4-liter engine with battery assist is very refined, if not especially fast.
 The transitions when the gas engine shuts off at stops and automatically restarts when the brake pedal is released are exceptionally smooth." -- Consumer Guide (2013)